-An interview is a conversation where both parties need information about the other.
+An interview is a conversation in which each party procures information about the other.
 Both sides must engage and exchange information for the interaction to be successful.
-During your interview, you will have some information that you want to push towards your interviewer, and you should be ready to pull information out of your interviewer.
+During your interview, you will have some information that you want to push toward your interviewer, and you should be ready to pull information out of your interviewer.

-You will be pushing your best attributes toward the interviewer through stories that demonstrate your strengths and competencies, and you will pull essential information about how you will be evaluated as an employee and the potential work environment from your interviewer.
+You will be pushing your best attributes toward the interviewer through stories that demonstrate your strengths and competencies, and you will pull essential information from your interviewer about how you will be evaluated as an employee and the potential work environment.

-You should aim for a balance in the conversation, where the flow of information transitions smoothly from you to them and back again.
+You should aim for a balance in the conversation, during which the flow of information transitions smoothly from you to them and back again.
 To gain that flow, you will need to prepare for the interview by researching your potential employer and preparing thoughtful responses to the questions they are likely to ask.